Embedded Command Line Interfaces and Why You Need Them

 Reduced Functionality CLI

-Sometimes a more lightweight, reduced functionality CLI is preferable.
+Sometimes, a lightweight, reduced functionality CLI is preferable.
 For example, a CLI that only exposes essential commands and omits advanced features (such as autocomplete and history) might be appropriate for a system with strict resource constraints.

 Multiple CLI Instances

 Some applications may require multiple CLIs or separate instances of a CLI.
-For instance, you may need one CLI for handling RX and TX over different protocols or need to create a distinction between userland and kernel interactions.
-In such cases, a system with support for multiple shells or CLI instances, each managing its own state, would be beneficial.
+For example, you may need one CLI for handling RX and TX over different protocols, or need to create a distinction between userland and kernel interactions.
+In such cases, a system with support for multiple shells or CLI instances, each managing its state, would be beneficial.

 By considering these additional aspects, you can create a flexible and powerful CLI that suits both your development needs and deployment scenarios, ensuring that testing, manufacturing, and troubleshooting are smooth and efficient.